-You've probably already noticed a difference between wearing a mask in April versus August.
-Breathing helps you regulate your temperature in the heat, so when a mask traps that heat near your face it can get uncomfortable.
+Though many of us have had time to somewhat adjust to wearing a mask, it can be a different animal in the August heat.
+Breathing helps your body regulate your temperature in the heat, so when a mask traps that heat near your face it can get uncomfortable.
 It can be even more annoying when the weather is humid, which we can expect in the Texas summer.

 Fortunately there are some ways to mitigate the heat while you mask up this summer.